dbwest/ezminingrig/README.md

 ## Caveat

-This rig will not make you rich (or will it :fox_face:).
+This rig will not make you rich (or will it? :fox_face:).
 Do this with no warranty and no guarantees.

 ## Why?